JiayueZZZ1016/BA-CTGAN-ML/README.md

 If you use this code or the findings from our work, please cite the original paper:

 Zhang, J., Zhang, Y., Leong, Z. H., Zhang, Y., Chen, T., Fei, F., & Wen, Z. (2025).
-Mapping the Recycling Potential of Bottom Ashes from Waste-to-Energy Plants toward Circular Economy: Evidence from China. [cite\_start]*Environmental Science & Technology*. [cite: 8]
+Mapping the Recycling Potential of Bottom Ashes from Waste-to-Energy Plants toward Circular Economy: Evidence from China. *Environmental Science & Technology*.